vangork/miniblog/README.md

 ### Platforms

 All the following steps apply to a clean Ubuntu Server 14.04.4 LTS.
-You can bypass some of the steps according to your own environment or change the commmands accrodingly if you are on the other Linux distributions.
+You can bypass some of the steps according to your own environment or change the commmands accrodingly for the other Linux distributions.

 ### Steps